Guide to buying video management system

 • Do certain user roles or groups need to share information or collaborate during emergencies or investigations?

-If you have in-field officers who use body-worn cameras or are dispatched to a scene, a video solution with mobile capabilities could be high on your list of priorities.
+If you have in-field officers who use body-worn or are dispatched to a scene, a video solution with capabilities could be high on your list of priorities.
 This also helps if you have operators who work from a main control room to oversee incidents across many sites.
 Choosing a highly scalable VMS can help your team centrally monitor many systems across your organization.

 Guide to buying video management system